-AFTER CAR IS STOLEN IS OWNER RESPONSIBLE FOR ACCIDENT?
+CAR WAS STOLEN IS OWNER RESPONSIBLE FOR CRASH?

-Our car accident lawyers were asked this question, and the answer is the owner is probably not responsible if the stolen vehicle cause a crash.
+The owner is probably not responsible if the stolen vehicle caused a crash.
 Under Minnesota law, the owner of the vehicle is responsible for any injuries caused by the operation of the vehicle with the owner’s express or implied permission.
-So if the owner of the car allows a friend or relative to borrow the car and it gets into an accident, the owner is responsible and is or her insurance will have to pay for the damage.
-However, if the vehicle was stolen, there was no permission, so the car owner is not responsible for the accident.
+So, if the owner of the car allows a friend or relative to borrow the car and it gets into an accident, the owner is responsible.
+Therefore, his or her insurance will have to pay for the damage.
+Our car accident lawyers have handled many cases like that.
+However, if the vehicle was stolen, there was no permission, so the car owner is usually not responsible for the accident.